Comparison of quantum state protection against decoherence via weak measurement, a survey: Quantum feed forward control

 In this section, we review the noise protection schemes based on feedforward control.
 In most feedback protection schemes, the initial state is known and the optimum parameters of the control are dependent on the initial state variables.
 It has been proved that prior information about the state of the system is essential for optimum protection \cite{lab63,lab64,lab65}.
 In QFFC the focus is not on the initial state, but on the damping channel.
 In QFBC the intention of measurement is to acquire information about the initial state while in QFFC the measurement is done to transfer the state to a desired target state which is less vulnerable to the effect of the damping channel followed by flip operation.
 In fact, the WMQMR and QFFC are following the same strategy, while in QFFC by adding the flip operations after the WM, the state is certainly transferred to a less vulnerable state.

-The first idea of QFFC is given in \cite{lab24} to protect arbitrary unknown states from AD.
+The first idea of QFFC is given by Wang et al. to protect arbitrary unknown states from AD \cite{lab24}.
 Before the state goes through the noise channel, they apply WMs to get some information about the initial state.
 The measurement operators in this scheme are as follows: